 T +44 20 7532 2171

-Sarah has experience in advising UK and international employers on both contentious and non-contentious employment matters, including employment contracts and executive service agreements, employee handbooks, disciplinary and grievance procedures, discrimination and harassment claims, issues on termination of employment and settlement agreements, issues regarding post-termination restrictive covenants, garden leave and potential whistleblowing claims.
+Sarah has experience of advising UK and international employers on both contentious and non-contentious employment matters, including employment contracts and executive service agreements, employee handbooks, disciplinary and grievance procedures, discrimination and harassment claims, issues on termination of employment and settlement agreements, issues regarding post-termination restrictive covenants and garden leave and potential whistleblowing claims.

 Sarah has acted for buyers, sellers and lenders in share and asset sales which have involved advising on associated TUPE issues and individual and collective redundancy issues.

 Sarah has also advised clients from various jurisdictions on the design and implementation of equity and cash-based incentive plans.
 This work involves advising on the securities, tax, foreign exchange, employment, data privacy and e-commerce issues clients may encounter in each country where they operate their plans.

 Sarah has also broadened overseas connections whilst on a six month secondment to the Paris Employment, Compensation and Benefits Group.

 Prior to joining White & Case, Sarah trained at a leading US firm for two years including a six month secondment to a major City investment bank.
 Sarah has co-authored articles published in The Employment Law Journal, Company Secretary’s Review, and in client updates.